 I´ve always been in love with the grand piano.
 With the texture and sent of it, its heavyness and mix of violent metalic tension and soft felt but most of all the wealth of sound worlds residing within it.
 The american composer George Crumb was my door-opener into the world of extended piano techniques and once wrote that the piano, as an instrument is precisely that: an "instrument" to convey the composer´s wishes, whatever they may be.
-Since then explorations into this multi-faceted world of sound has been at the core of all my explorations, both as a writer, teacher, musician and lecturer.
+Since then explorations into this multi-faceted world of sound has been at the core of all my explorations, both as a composer, writer, teacher, musician and lecturer.

 Silence and waiting in times of great change.
 March 2020